Spectroscopy

 5. Lift the screen, then click the View button on the EELS palette to start a continuous view of the low-loss spectrum.

-6. Click on the EELS status text to control the dispersion, aperture and energy offset.
-You can choose the energy offset by element from the periodic table icon.
+6. Click on the EELS status text to control the dispersion, aperture, and energy offset.
+You can choose the energy offset by an element from the periodic table icon.

 Acquire a spectrum